texne/proficiency.cs.illinois.edu/index.md

 ### <a name="next" class="anchor"></a> Next Proficiency Exam Dates and Times

-Fall 2023 proficiency exams will be held around the start of fall classes.
-We plan to administer the exams in-person, in our computer-based testing facility (the CBTF).
-We anticipate that sign-up slots will be available from late in freshman orientation week continuing into early in the first week of classes.
+Fall 2023 proficiency exams will be held in-person at our computer-based testing facility (the CBTF) between August 14th and 25th.
+Sign-up will be a two-step process:

+   * Use a form (appearing here soon) to get onto the proficiency course roster.
+   * Then sign up for a specific test time at the CBTF.

 <!-- -->
-As we get closer to the exam dates, details will be added under the individual courses below.
+Details will appear here soon.

 ## <a name="overview" class="anchor"></a> Overview